BIBLE GATEWAY

 Challenge

-Redesigning a product as established and widely used as Bible Gateway came with unique challenges.
-One of the biggest was balancing legacy expectations with modern usability—many users were deeply familiar with the old interface, so changes had to feel intuitive without being disruptive.
-Coordinating with multiple teams across HarperCollins, developers, and stakeholders also required clear communication and flexibility as priorities evolved.
+Redesigning a product as established and widely used as Bible Gateway presented unique challenges.
+A key focus was balancing modern usability with legacy familiarity—many users had deep habits formed around the old interface, so updates needed to feel intuitive without alienating long-time users.
+The project also involved cross-functional collaboration with HarperCollins, developers, and stakeholders, requiring clear communication, flexibility, and alignment as priorities shifted throughout the process.

 Solution